German with virus in grave condition; Austria probes death

 Stephan Pusch, who heads the district administration in Heinsberg, where Erkelenz is located, said Wednesday that schools and kindergartens in the area would remain shut Wednesday.
 He urged people who display symptoms of illness to stay at home and contact their doctors by phone.

 Authorities in Austria placed an apartment complex in the southern town of Bad Kleinkirchheim under quarantine Wednesday after a 56-year-old woman from Italy died overnight.
-Kaernten state officials said tests were being conducted to determine whether the woman, from the town of Friaul in northern Italy, had the virus.
+Kaernten state officials said tests were being conducted to determine whether the woman, fromthe Friuli region in northern Italy, had the virus.
 Other residents of the apartment complex were also being tested, they said.

 Austria, Switzerland and Croatia on Tuesday reported their first cases of the virus, all involving people who had recently come from Italy.

-Note: This story has been corrected to reflect that Friuli is a region in northern Italy, not a town.